Chapter 17.64

 D. Right to Appeal.
 The applicant may appeal the completeness determination in accordance to CMC 17.64.080.

 E. Application Review and Report for Projects Requiring Planning Commission or City Council Approval.
 After acceptance of a complete application, the director shall perform environmental review procedures in accordance with the California Environmental Quality Act (CEQA).
 The director will consult with other departments, committees, and outside agencies as appropriate to ensure compliance with all provisions of this code and other adopted codes, policies, and plans.
 The director will prepare a report to the designated approving authority describing the project and their recommendation to approve, conditionally approve, or deny the application.
 The applicant shall receive the report prior to consideration of the entitlement request.
-The report may be amended as necessary or supplemented with additional information at any time before the hearing to address issues or information not reasonably known when the report is prepared.
+The report may be amended as necessary or supplemented with additional information at any time before the public meeting to address issues or information not reasonably known when the report is prepared.

 F. The review process and procedures for qualified SB 35 multifamily housing projects shall follow Government Code Section 65913.4.
 (Ord.
+24-08 § 4, 2024; Ord.
 23-09 § 4, 2023.)

 17.64.070 Findings, conditions, and approval.